theHdd4/TrinityFastAPIDjangoReact/README.md

 Use `docker compose logs traefik` and `docker compose logs fastapi` for additional details.
 Use `docker compose logs cloudflared` to confirm the tunnel is connected if you suspect connectivity issues.
+If the domain names fail to resolve to your host IP, check the Cloudflare DNS records and ensure only one tunnel container is running.
+Run `nslookup trinity.quantmatrixai.com` and `nslookup trinity-dev.quantmatrixai.com` to confirm they return your server address.

 For tips on reducing startup times and improving responsiveness see [performance_tips.md](performance_tips.md).